 Bruce Bundy is an actress, filmmaker and performer from the bay area.
-She spent a decade grinding in New York after studying acting at NYU.
+She attended Tisch School of the Arts at NYU, and now lives in Los Angeles.

-She can be seen in “The Hunger Games” franchise, and in indies such as “Buster’s Mal Heart,” starring Rami Malek, Independent Spirit Award-winning "Without."
-Of late, she stars as Naomi Florida, the rapid-cycling, narcissistic antagonist of Jerzy Rose's dark satire "Neighborhood Food Drive," winner of the Spirit of Slamdance 2017, and Brian Jordan Alvarez's ("The Gay and Wondrous Life of Caleb Gallo") forthcoming debut feature.
+She can be seen in “The Hunger Games” franchise, and in indies such as “Buster’s Mal Heart,” starring Rami Malek, and Independent Spirit Award-winning "Without."
+Of late, she stars as Naomi Florida, the rapid-cycling, narcissistic antagonist of Jerzy Rose's dark satire "Neighborhood Food Drive," winner of the Spirit of Slamdance 2017, and Brian Jordan Alvarez's ("The Gay and Wondrous Life of Caleb Gallo") debut feature “Everything is Free”.

-She ran a monthly variety show in New York, The Witching Hour, a cult variety show featuring a wide swath of underground performances, hosting, singing and dancing.
-She also performs burlesque, known all over town for her acts that mingle the erotic with the grotesque.
+For years she ran a monthly variety show in New York, The Witching Hour, a cult underground comedic variety show.
+As a burlesque performer, she is known for acts that mingle the erotic with the comedic and grotesque.